 Spinal cord injuries are life-changing, and they are usually seen in car accident victims.
 A spinal cord injury may mean paralysis below the injury and a life of probable disability.
 Spinal cord injuries are not only painful, but they can change your life outlook and your quality of life.
 It is estimated that about 17,000 individuals suffer spinal cord injuries every year in the United States, and many end up in complete paralysis.
 In addition, it is estimated that a quarter of a million of us live with spinal cord injuries, with no hope for permanent resolution in the horizon.
 If someone else caused your spinal cord injuries by being careless on the road or not taking precautions at your workplace, you have every right to go after compensation owed by them to you according to personal injury law.

 Did you or someone you love suffer spinal cord injury?
 If you believe that your injury was due to the negligent actions of another party, you may be entitled to substantial compensation in the form of damages.
 These cases are not only time-sensitive, but they are heavily contested by insurance companies.
-In order to get the compensation you deserve to take care of your treatments, surgeries and rehabilitation for possibly years to come, please give us a call, your friendly spinal cord injury attorneys in Chicago serving a countrywide clientele NOW at 1 (773) 825-3547 to speak with an experienced spinal injury lawyer at NO COST to you.
+In order to get the compensation you deserve to take care of your treatments, surgeries and rehabilitation for possibly years to come, please give us a call, your friendly spinal cord injury attorneys serving a countrywide clientele NOW at 1 (773) 825-3547 to speak with an experienced spinal injury lawyer at NO COST to you.

 Spinal Cord Injury After a Card Accident